 - Difficulty emptying the bladder

 Quick and easy diagnosis and treatment

-It’s important to see your doctor if you have symptoms of a urinary tract infection.
+It's important to see your doctor if you have symptoms of a UTI.
 This is because the symptoms of a urinary tract infection are similar to symptoms of other conditions.
 Also, the sooner your condition is diagnosed, the sooner you can receive treatment that will relieve your symptoms.

 Based on your symptoms, your doctor may order a urinalysis.
 A urinalysis is a lab test of your urine that looks for signs of infection.
 You will need to provide a sample of your urine in order for this test to be completed.

-If you are diagnosed with a urinary tract infection, your doctor will prescribe antibiotics to treat the infection.
+If you are diagnosed with a UTI, your doctor will prescribe antibiotics to treat the infection.
 You should also increase the amount of water you are drinking to help keep your system clear of any new bacteria.
 You can take over the counter medicines, such as ibuprofen, and use a heating pad to help with any pain.